All Episodes

 Rush returns live.

-I think it's March 16th, April, April 27th, July 19th.
+I think it's March 16th, April 27th, July 19th.

 We're going to try and pin it down and get a firm date on when Rush will be back.

-But the guest hosts are a ponis.
+But the guest hosts are a ponus.

-This one man legislating, these royal decrees that King Barack is making from Barackingham Palace in his last days before the new guy comes in.
+Now, I was talking about in the previous hour these initiatives, this one-man legislating, these royal decrees that King Barak is making from Barackingham Palace in his last days before the new guy comes in.

-Apparently that's all perfectly legit.
+Apparently, that's all perfectly legit.

-You're allowed to change America's foreign policy in the so-called lame duck period in the transition period.
+You're allowed to change America's foreign policy in the so-called lame duck period, in the transition period.

-You're allowed to uh have a big federal land grab of millions of acres in the transition period.
+You're allowed to have a big federal land grab of millions of acres in the transition period.

-What you're not allowed to do, that's fine for the outgoing government to make major shifts in foreign policy, domestic policy, uh by one man and his pen, that's all fine in the transition period.
+What you're not allowed to do, that's fine, for the outgoing government to make major shifts in foreign policy, domestic policy, by one man and his pen.

-What is completely unacceptable in the transition period, according to Labor Secretary Tom Perez, is to uh ask questions of federal bureaucrats.
+What is completely unacceptable in the transition period, according to Labor Secretary Tom Perez, is to ask questions of federal bureaucrats.

-Labor Secretary Tom Perez has called presidential transition questions sent to government agencies like the energy department seeking to identify employees who worked on climate change as against the law.
+Labor Secretary Tom Perez has called presidential transition questions sent to government agencies like the Energy Department, seeking to identify employees who worked on climate change as against the law.

 Those questions have no place in a transition, Perez said.